Editing of anime in distribution: United Kingdom

-In the United Kingdom the Video Recordings Act 1984 and subsequently the Video Recordings Act 2010 make it a legal requirement for all home video media to be certified by the British Board of Film Classification.
+In the United Kingdom, the Video Recordings Act 1984 and subsequently the Video Recordings Act 2010 make it a legal requirement for all home video media to be certified by the British Board of Film Classification.
 Sale or hire of unrated media is prohibited however imported media is allowed for personal use providing the content does not breach UK law.
 The BBFC is responsible for assigning age ratings to video content and if necessary requesting cuts and refusing certification if content fails guidelines.
 Examples of content deemed unacceptable include graphic violence and scenes of a sexual nature such as underage sex and sexual violence.

 A number of releases were substantially cut in order to pass certification including the Urotsukidōji series and Adventure Duo.
 The Infernal Road entry in the Urotsukidōji series was delayed by the BBFC for three years and included two outright rejections until the final episode was released by itself, with the scripts for the other entries included as DVD extras.
-La Blue Girl was also refused a classification.
+La Blue Girl was also refused a classification for its pornographic exploits of underage women.
 La Blue Girl Returns was passed as 18 after heavy mandatory cuts of 35 minutes across 4 episodes.
 During the early 90s anime in the UK was subject to a negative press campaign by several newspapers as a reaction to the violence and sexualized content in many of the available titles.
 Publishers took advantage of this through the selected licensing of risqué anime in order to appeal to their chosen market.
 In 1995, 25% of anime released in the UK at that point was rated 18 and 36% was rated 15.
-As of 2006 the average work was passed uncut at a 12 rating.
+As of 2006, the average work was passed uncut at a 12 rating.
 In some cases a heavier BBFC rating was actually desired by the publishers with excessive swearing deliberately inserted in order to gain a higher age rating, a process known as fifteening.
 An example given by the BBFC was Patlabor receiving a 15 rating due to the language used, whereas it would have otherwise passed as a PG.